 What level is the course and do I need any particular skills?

-To access the course you will need to have an adequate level of English to:
+To access the course you will be a qualified speech and language therapist.
+You will have an adequate level of English to:

 - Express your opinions and feelings